tinacms/tinacms/docs/gatsby/creating-markdown.md

 ### Only show on the Blog index

-In this example, we use the `withPlugin` higher order component from `@tinacms/react-tinacms` to add the button to the XEditor when visiting the blog index page.
+In this example, we use the `withPlugin` higher order component from `@tinacms/react-tinacms` to add the button to the Tina when visiting the blog index page.

 **Example: src/pages/index.js**